 What better place to help Christians see their responsibility to show compassion, concern, and solidarity with the Jewish community than at Moody Bible Institute.

 That’s what we want to do.
-We want to help followers of Jesus see their responsibility and give them practical ways to oppose hatred of the Jewish people.
+We want to help followers of Jesus see their responsibility and give them practical ways to oppose the hatred of the Jewish people.

 What are some of the practical tools that you will teach?

-You’ll have to come find out!
+You’ll have to come to find out!

 You’ve been to Israel many times with tour groups—where is your favorite place to visit there, and why?